AER-RC/LBLRTM/README.md

 % git clone --recursive git@github.com:AER-RC/LBLRTM.git
 ```

 `--recursive` is important, because this repository is linked with our [common FORTRAN modules repository](https://github.com/AER-RC/aer_rt_utils) that are required in the model builds.
+The [cross section database](https://github.com/AER-RC/cross-sections) is also added as a submodule (it is not required for all model runs).
 If this keyword is forgotten, one can do:

 ```
 git submodule init